jwstegemann/fritz2/README.md

 [![Docs](https://img.shields.io/badge/docs-online-violet)](https://docs.fritz2.dev)
 [![Slack chat](https://img.shields.io/badge/kotlinlang-%23fritz2-B37700?logo=slack)](https://kotlinlang.slack.com/messages/fritz2)

 fritz2 is an ***extremely lightweight***, well-performing, independent library to build reactive web apps in ***Kotlin*** heavily depending on coroutines and flows.

-fritz2 includes an intuitive way to build and render html-elements and styles using a type-safe dsl.
-You can easily create lightweight **reactive** html-dev.fritz2.headless.components that are bound to an underlying model and **automatically** change whenever the model data changes:
+fritz2 includes an intuitive way to build and render html-elements using a type-safe dsl.
+You can easily create lightweight **reactive** html-components that are bound to an underlying model and **automatically** change whenever the model data changes:

 ```kotlin
 val model = storeOf("init value")